-Fun Facts: pumpkin flowers are edible.
+Pumpkin flowers are edible.
 The largest pumpkin ever grown was 1,140 lbs.
 Pumpkins are a winter squash in the family Cucurbitacae, which includes cucumbers and melons.
 But because they're savory, many people just call them vegetables anyway.
 In 1628, Charles Perrault was born.
 It was him who invented fairytales and eventually "Cendrillion" aka pumpkin was depicted by artists to be the magical coach.

-Botanical Name: Curcurbita pepo
+INCI: Curcurbita pepo

-Part Used: Fruit
+Part Used: The Fruit